 After you have published the files for your new package version, you have to add the corresponding package specification to the central package index.
-The central package index is just a Git repository containing a directory for each package, which contain subdirectories for all versions of that package which in turn contain the package specification files.
-So the specification for version 1.0.5 of the json package would be located in json/1.0.5/package.json.
-If you have access to the Git repository containing the central package index, then you can add the package specification yourself.
+This can be done with the "cpm add" command (see Section 4.2).
+If you have access to the Git repository containing the central package index, then you can push the modified version of this Git repository.
 Otherwise, send your package specification file to packages@curry-language.org in order to publish it.